Take the Next Step

 Bachelor of Arts in Crime and Justice Studies checksheet (PDF)

 Review the college admission requirements and complete the admission application.
-Identify whether you will be majoring in Crime and Justice Studies.
+Identify whether you will be majoring in crime and justice studies.

 If you are a current student and wish to change majors, go to the WINGS Express major/minor change request form and change your major.
-If you are an undecided/exploratory student, talk to your advisor about majoring in Crime and Justice Studies.
+If you are an undecided/exploratory student, talk to your advisor about majoring in crime and justice studies.

 After you receive your acceptance letter from the Office of Admissions, advisors will help you with any placement testing that may be required, plus help you register for classes.
 If you’re a transfer student who has already met the minimum requirements, you will be directly admitted to the College of Liberal Arts.